CenterForAssessment/Washington/The_Washington_Growth_Model_Simple.md

 	Original Draft:  November 22, 2013
 	Edited (AVI):  December 1, 2013
 	Edited (DWB):  December 3, 2013
+	Edited (AVI):  January 21, 2014
 	...
 -->

 <!-- load some R packages and functions required for HTML table creation silently .
 Load SGP here to avoid messages, but do it again in the body as example -->

 # Introduction

 This report contains details on the implementation of the student growth percentiles (SGP) for the state of Washington.
 The National Center for the Improvement of Educational
 Assessment (NCIEA) contracted with the Washington Office of Superintendent of Public Instruction (OSPI) to implement the SGP methodology using data derived from the Washington Comprehensive
 Assessment Program.
-The goal of the engagement with OSPI was to conduct a set of initial analyses that would eventually be conducted by OSPI in following years.
+The goal of the engagement with OSPI is to conduct a set of initial analyses that will eventually be conducted by OSPI in following years.

 The SGP methodology is a norm- and criterion-referenced student growth analysis that produces student growth percentiles and student growth projections/targets for each student with longitudinal data in the state.
 The methodology is not designed for any particular use.
 States and districts have used the results in various way including parent/student diagnostic reporting, institutional